Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 50.8% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 779 trips daily across all routes, equating to approximately 45 weekly trips per individual stop.
-A map accompanies this data, showing the 100 nearest stops to the location's centrepoint.
+Service frequency averages 779 trips per day across all routes, equating to approximately 45 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport